gbif/data-blog/content/post/2018-11-22-R_shapefiles_GBIF.md

  1. As the target is the *arctic region* it would be reasonable to query for all plant records above 55 degrees latitude.
 This returns a file of about ~35 million records.
 This is too large.
  2. Remove records within Sweden, Finland, Denmark and Great Britain.
- 3. Filter records out that have the geospatial issues flag and now we are down to ~6 million records.
+ 3. Filter records out that have the geospatial issues flag and now we are down to ~12 million records.
+Further reductions are possible with some judicious taxonomic discrimination.
+The records are available from GBIF using this [filtered search](https://www.gbif.org/occurrence/search?country=NO&country=FI&country=IS&country=RU&country=CA&country=US&country=SJ&taxon_key=6&geometry=POLYGON((-180%2055,180%2055,180%2090,-180%2090,-180%2055)))

 The GBIF download comes with many columns but for the purpose of using the shape file we only need the coordinates and the unique record ID.
 More on this later.
 Due to the size of the download file the R function *fread()* is recommended for turning the GBIF records into a data table because it is much faster than *read.table* or *read.csv*.